learn-co-curriculum/se-curriculum-training-lindaseiter-readme/README.md

 ## Introduction

 A 1-2 sentence summary of what will be covered.
 Keep it brief but descriptive.
+Testing commit from vs code.

 ## Topic 1